Skip to content

 Online master's programs in special education are often designed to help students meet degree requirements faster, and some can be completed in less than two years.
 Most feature accelerated classes lasting five to eight weeks, and more course start dates than traditional semester-based programs on campus.

-Southeastern Oklahoma's online M.Ed. programs in Special Education – Challenging Behaviors and Special Education – Administration each require 30 hours of coursework and can be completed in as few as 12 months by taking two courses at a time during each seven-week term.
+Southeastern Oklahoma State's online M.Ed. programs in Special Education – Challenging Behaviors and Special Education – Administration each require 30 hours of coursework and can be completed in as few as 12 months by taking two courses at a time during each seven-week term.

 How Do Teachers Make Time for a Master's Degree?